 You can use your trading platform to look for the biggest gainers for the past day, week, month, or year.
-It’s one way to quickly see which stock are the hottest.
+It’s one way to quickly see which stocks are the hottest.

-Once you see which sectors and stocks the market is excited about, it’s a good idea to keep a watchlist of them.
-A watchlist is your collection of stock tickers that’s easy for you to come back to again and again over time.
+Next, it’s a good idea to keep a watchlist of these hot stocks.
+That’s your collection of stock tickers that’s easy for you to come back to again and again.

 With StocksToTrade, you can access scans to help you find the hottest stocks and keep unlimited watchlists.
 Check it out for yourself today with a 14-day trial for just $7.

 It’s no accident that when you see a top trader sitting in front of their screens, you see them looking at a bunch of stock charts.

 Stock charts are graphical representations of stock price changes over time.
 By reading the price action in a chart, you can make smarter trading decisions.
 It’s part of how you figure out when to enter and exit a trade, as well as where to place your stop loss and profit targets.

 It’s one thing to buy a stock that looks solid fundamentally.
 But sometimes, you buy these stocks and the price might not move.

 By adding chart reading into the mix, you can understand when the market’s excited about a stock.
 And you can see when traders rush in to buy a stock, which can push the price up.